-As the error message shows, the blib2to3.pygram module is trying to access \\file\\, which is not defined.
-As explained by Reliance on \\file\\, PyOxidizer doesn't set \\file\\ for modules loaded from memory.
-This is perfectly legal as Python doesn't mandate that \\file\\ be defined.
-So black (and every other Python file assuming the existence of \\file\\) is buggy.
+As the error message shows, the blib2to3.pygram module is trying to access file, which is not defined.
+As explained by Reliance on file, PyOxidizer doesn't set file for modules loaded from memory.
+This is perfectly legal as Python doesn't mandate that file be defined.
+So black (and every other Python file assuming the existence of file) is arguably buggy.

-Let's assume we can't easily change the offending source code.
+Let's assume we can't easily change the offending source code to work around the issue.